 Insurance companies in Singapore must also have a capital which will be kept for risk exposure purposes.
 This capital is known as the Total Risk Requirements (TRR) and is calculated based on a formula released by MAS.
 Also, the company must be registered with the responsible local authority.

-Our Singapore experts can assist you with the registration of the insurance company with the Accounting and Corporate Regulatory Authority (ACRA).
+Our Singapore company formation experts can assist you with the registration of the insurance company with the Accounting and Corporate Regulatory Authority (ACRA).

 Opening an insurance company in Singapore implies selecting a type of entity and registering it with ACRA.
 Our experts in company formation in Singapore can assist foreign investors with the preparation of the incorporation documents.
 It is important to know that an insurance company must have a chairman and an appointed actuary in the case life insurers or a certifying actuary in the case of non-life insurers.
 The chairman, directors and other executives in the company must pass the MAS’ fit and proper test.

-For complete information about setting up an insurance company in Singapore, do not hesitate to contact our local representatives.
+For complete information on how to open a company in Singapore in the insurance sector, do not hesitate to contact our company incorporation representatives.